JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 * For column level metadata:
-  - in all cases when a single column from a source data frame is transformed to a single column in a destination data frame and the name of the column does not change (or is automatically changed to de-duplicate column names) column level metadata is preserved (example operations of this kind are `getindex`, `subset`, joins, `mapcols`).
+  - in all cases when a single column from a source data frame is transformed to a single column in a destination data frame and the name of the column does not change (or is automatically changed e.g. to de-duplicate column names or via column renaming in joins) column level metadata is preserved (example operations of this kind are `getindex`, `subset`, joins, `mapcols`).
   - in all cases when a single column from a source data frame is transformed